-By targeting specific sets of website visitors, the Philips Digital Analytics team is able measure and analyze the NPS of different target audiences in different stages of the customer experience.
+By targeting specific sets of website visitors, the Philips Digital Analytics team is able to measure and analyze the NPS of different target audiences in various stages of the customer experience.

-Streamline the Redesign Process
+Streamline the redesign process

-French railway company Voyages SNCF allowed its website visitors to test the new prototype website and leave their comments on the design, navigation, personal booking pages, etc. In 3 months, they collected around 18 thousand feedback items that were analyzed and used for improvement, making the new experience more connected to the way customers actually want to book their train travel online.
+French railway company Voyages SNCF, for instance, allowed its website visitors to test the new prototype website and leave their comments on the design, navigation and personal booking pages.
+In three months, they collected around 18 thousand feedback items that were then analyzed and used for improvements, making the new experience more connected to the way customers actually want to book their train travel online

-We all have this issue: the list of improvements and UX issues seems to be never ending.
+We all have this issue: the list of improvements and UX issues seems never-ending.
 The IT department created its own priority list and your requests for changes are postponed again and again until the next release.
 How can you overcome this issue and turn the development roadmap into your own hands?

-Labels filter feedback for the dedicated team members, whilst automated emails alert them that new feedback has come in.
+Labels filter feedback for dedicated team members, while automated emails alert them that new feedback has come in.
 This synergy ensures that teams resolve issues quickly – keeping customer satisfaction high.

-“We have a truly ‘customer-first’ approach” – Corinna Birkhofer, Online Sales & Analysis at Lufthansa.
+“We have a truly ‘customer-first’ approach,” Corinna Birkhofer, Online Sales & Analysis at Lufthansa.

+Optimize for happiness!
 Being friendly helps.
-Optimize for happiness!

 Customer service, customer satisfaction, customer-centric approach…these are all phrases that we can’t escape at the moment and most annual reports of large corporations start with them.
-So what better way to improve that customer satisfaction, than to ask for feedback from your customers i.e. the actual users of your service or product?
+So what better way to improve customer satisfaction than to ask for feedback from your customers i.e. the actual users of your service or product?

-Feedback is too often viewed through a frame of evaluation and judgment: good/bad, right/wrong, top ten-percent etc. These frames raise resistance.
-But when you frame feedback as an essential part of learning, it becomes less about your deficiencies and more about your opportunities.
+Feedback is too often viewed through a frame of evaluation and judgment: good/bad, right/wrong, top ten-percent, etc. These frames of thinking raise resistance to feedback to begin with.
+When you instead frame feedback as an essential part of learning, it becomes less about your deficiencies and more about your opportunities.
 Asking for feedback shows that you actually care about your customers.
 Being friendly helps!